loadpipe/upsy.github.io/index.md

-## Welcome to Nark
+## Welcome to Upsy

-### noun
-1.
-BRITISH
-a police informer.

-"I'm not a copper's nark"

-2.
-AUSTRALIAN • NEW ZEALAND
-an annoying person or thing.

-### verb
+### interjection.

-BRITISH
-cause annoyance to.
-"women like her nark me"
+ —used to express reassurance typically to a small child when it is being lifted.